gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 time, explaining the fine points of each fight to me and arguing good-naturedly about them with Cathé's houseman.
 A few people clapped for Vurt when he came into the stands after his last fight.
-He raised his palms to us, held up a short string of coins to show Kerrem, and then sat beside just a little closer than was proper.
+He raised his palms to us, held up a short string of coins to show Kerrem, and then sat next to me just a little closer than was proper.
 We didn't talk for long, or say very much.
 How could we, with my friends and Kerrem and the houseman pretending so hard not to listen?
-He told me about his fights, and I asked whatever questions I could think, and during the long pauses we looked down at our feet, each of us intensely aware of how close the other was.
+He told me about his fights, and I asked whatever questions I could think, and during the long pauses we looked down at our feet, each of us intensely aware of how near the other was.

 As he stood he whispered, "Answer at your window tonight."
 My window?
 What in the Pilots' names was he thinking?
 He couldn't come to my window!
 He could— He